chirpley/docs/docs/source/register.rst

 Anyone can register and everyone has the same functionalities at his/her disposal.
 You can be a brand and an influencer with the same account, starting a campaign as a brand and at the same time create content for other brands just by flipping a switch.

-Let me take you down the rabbithole and introduce you to our ever evolving platform.
+Let me take you down the rabbit hole and introduce you to our ever evolving platform.

 It all starts with the....